-In order to remove the typically required item of “test score” from your application checklist, please be sure to indicate that you will be applying through our test-optional process on the Common Application or Pioneer Application.
+In order to remove the typically required item of “test score” from your application checklist, please be sure to indicate that you will be applying through our test-optional process on the Common Application.
 Please note that, if you select this option, test scores will not be used (even if submitted) for admission or merit scholarship consideration.

 How do we evaluate students who do not submit standardized test scores?

-We will review all other required materials including your Common Application or Pioneer Application, essay, official high school transcript, and counselor recommendation.
+We will review all other required materials including your Common Application, essay, official high school transcript, and counselor recommendation.
 We will closely evaluate your high school work – curriculum, trends in grades and how you have challenged yourself.
 We will delve into your involvement in high school – extracurricular activities, leadership and community engagement.
 Your counselor recommendation will also help us understand you in the context of your school and how you have performed overall.

 Will I be at a disadvantage if I decide not to submit standardized test scores?